Akhilesh-92/Ansible/Ansible_Level_1/Task_1.md

-# Task 1: Install Ansible
+# Task 1: Troubleshoot and Create Ansible Playbook

 An Ansible playbook needs completion on the jump host, where a team member left off.
 Below are the details: